nataliiasolomchak21/zodiac-sign-app/README.md

 4. I thought that get_zodiac_sign function was too long so I was thinking about how to make it more concise.
 My mentor advised me to create a dictionary and iterate through it which I've tried but it wasn't successful.

+### Solved Bugs

+* When I was creating error handling for username input, everytime I pressed space key, it was showing "Name must start with a capital letter" instead of "Name cannot contain spaces".
+I fixed that by moving space error handling before capital letter error handling.